Skip to main content

 Key Takeaways

-• The Trust Gap: Buyers trust employees and experts 3x more than corporate messaging.
+• The Trust Gap: B2B buyers trust company experts 3x more than brand accounts.
 People buy from people, not logos.

 For the last decade, B2B marketing has followed a simple playbook: Build the brand.
 Polish the logo.
 Speak in the "corporate voice."